Shin Daewe: 2023 arrest

 On 15 October 2023, Shin Daewe was arrested by soldiers of the Myanmar military at the Aung Mingalar bus terminal in Yangon after they found a drone in her luggage.
 On 10 January 2024, she was imprisoned for life at the Insein Prison in Yangon under the Counterterrorism Law due to allegations that she funded and helped terrorists.
 The IDFA Institute called for her release.

+On 17 April 2026, Shin Daewe was released from prison under an amnesty.